|

 Mark & the Escorts were born in 1963 when Ernie Hernandez,

-age 12, walked three doors down to my house on McDonnell Avenue
+age 12, walked three doors down to my house on McDonnell

-old African-American named Robert Warren.
-Ernie knew
+year old African-American named Robert Warren.
+Ernie

-was thirteen at the time and had nothing better to do so I
+I was thirteen at the time and had nothing better to do so I

 went over.
-Soon we were The Escorts, playing all instrumentals,
+Soon we were The Escorts, playing all

-mostly surf tunes like “Wipe Out,” “Pipeline,”
+instrumentals, mostly surf tunes like “Wipe Out,”

 next move was to add a lead singer and since I felt my voice